metaesque/meta/src/lib/testdata/markdown/simple.md

 ### Tables

-One can specify a table with an optional preceeding title with:
+One can specify a table with the following syntax:

 Table: Fruit